anaptecs/jeaf-generator/docs/uml-modeling-guide/how-tos/how-to-model-jeaf-persistence.md

----
-title: "UML Modeling Guide"
-subtitle: "How to model Persistent Classes"
-toc_title: " "
-menubar: how_to_menu
----

 # How to model Persistent Classes

 Persistent objects are a fundamental part of many applications.
 They define the domain model of a component and thus define its data structure.
 Persistent objects are stored in a relational database using Java Persistence API (JPA).
 As all required information for the object-relational-mapping are already defined in the UML model